 Other things you should look at are:

-• the aspect ratio of the projector.
-You should ensure that the projector supports the aspect ratio your screen is designed for.
+- the aspect ratio of the projector.
+You should ensure that the projector supports the aspect ratio of your source device and that your screen can accommodate this ratio.
 The screens we recommended above, for example, are meant for a 4:3 aspect ratio and so should receive a 4:3 projection.

 So, which projectors do we recommend for a golf simulator?
 Here are a few of our top recommended models, which you can learn more about in our dedicated projector guide:

-The Optoma models are included in many of the best simulator packages on the market, and the BenQ model is a dream for sim owners.
+These projector models are included in many of the best simulator packages on the market.
+The BenQ model, in particular, is a dream for sim owners.

 Choosing A Net